UBC-biol525D/UBC-biol525D.github.io/Topic_3n4/README.md

 An important stat is N50: the number of contigs making up 50% of your assembly.
 Relatedly, L50 describes for those largest sequences that make up 50% of your assembly, what the minimum sequence length is.
-This becomes more intutitive when you look at the lower table outputted by bbmap.
+This becomes more intutitive when you look at the lower table outputted by bbmap (unfortunately there is some inconsitency between these definitions in that L/N useage is often swapped, as you'll see later)

 We have several assemblies we want to generate stats for, so lets automate this using a for loop
 ```bash